 Alex Shumate (2020)

-Alex Shumate is serving his third term on the Board of Trustees of The Ohio State University, having previously served on the Board from 1989-1998 and from 2006-2012, including a term as chairman of the board from 1997-98 and as vice chairman from 2011-2012.
+Alex Shumate is serving his third term on the Board of Trustees of The Ohio State University, having previously served on the board from 1989-98 and from 2006-12, including two terms as chairman of the board from 1997-98 and 2016-18, and one term as vice chair from 2011-2012.
 He was appointed by Governor Kasich in June 2012 to serve a term which ends in 2020.
-During his time on the Board, Mr. Shumate has twice served as the Chair of the University’s Presidential Search Committee.
+During his time on the board, Mr. Shumate has twice served as the chair of the university’s Presidential Search Committee.

 Mr. Shumate is Managing Partner, North America, of the international law firm of Squire Patton Boggs (US) LLP where his duties include providing strategic and operational guidance in pursuing new business opportunities regionally, nationally and internationally and in addressing issues arising from the firm’s 16 offices in North America.
 He is consistently selected by his peers for inclusion in the annual Best Lawyers in America and as an Ohio Super Lawyer.